TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

        }
    }

-After adding or changing paths to the autoload you should run :bash:`composer dumpautoload`.
-This command will re-generate the autoload info and should be run anytime you add new paths to the autoload portion in the :file:`composer.json`.
+After adding or changing paths in the autoload section you should run :bash:`composer dumpautoload`.
+This command will re-generate the autoload information and should be run anytime you add new paths to the autoload section in the :file:`composer.json`.

 After all custom extensions are moved away from :file:`typo3conf/ext/` you can remove the directory